F-I-D-O/Manuals/manuals/Browser Automation.md

 [Official documentation](https://github.com/microsoft/playwright/blob/main/packages/extension/README.md)

 1. Install the [Playwright Extension](https://chromewebstore.google.com/detail/playwright-extension/mmlmfjhmonkocbjadbfplnigmagldckm), if not yet installed
+1. in the extension settings in the browser, check the `Allow access to file URLs` checkbox (otherwise, file uploads are not possible)
 1. Add `--extension` as an argument to the MCP server configuration:
     ```json
     "mcpServers": {